Lina-Liuna/core-python/README.md

 1. using generators can be clearer than the alternative of having a function return a list of accumulated results.
 2. the iterator returned by a generator produces the set of values passed to yield expressions within the generator function's body.
-3. Genrerators can produce a sequence of outputs for arbitrarily large inputs because their working memory doesn't include all inputs and outputs.
+3. Generators can produce a sequence of outputs for arbitrarily large inputs because their working memory doesn't include all inputs and outputs.

+#### item 31: Be defensive when iterating over arguments
+##### Things to remember:
+1. Beware of functions and methods that iterator over input arguments multiple times.
+If these arguments are iterators, you may see strange behavior and missing values.

+2. Python's iterator protocol defines how containers and iterator interact with the iter and next built-in functions, for loops, and related expressions.

+3. You can easily define your own iterable container type by implementing the __iter__ method as a generator.

+4. You can detect that a value is an iterator(instead of a container) if calling iter on it produces the same value as what you passed in.
+Alternatively, you can use the isinstance built-in function along with the collections.abc.Iterator class.

 ### 2. The Python Standard Library